k-b-e-m/SWEA/README.md

 **Full ownership of these notes belongs to K-B-E-M on github.
-These is written purely due to fear of plagiarism.**
+This is written purely due to fear of plagiarism.**